Radiergummi/wander/README.md

 configuration, lots of overhead, or missing PSR compatibility.
 Wander solves all of those.

 ### Features
  - **Simple, discoverable API**
    Wander exposes _all_ request options as chainable methods.
  - **Fully standards compliant**
    Wander relies on PSR-17 factories, PSR-18 client drivers and PSR-7 requests/responses.
 Use our implementations of choice ([nyholm/psr7](https://github.com/nyholm/psr7)) or bring your own.
+ - **Pluggable serialization**
+   Request bodies are serialized depending on the content type, transparently and automatically.
+Use a format we don't know yet?
+Use your own (and submit a PR!).
  - **Compatible with other solutions**
    As drivers are, essentially, PSR-18 clients, you can swap in any other client library and make it work out of the box.
 This provides for a smooth migration path.

 ```php